ThibFieve/UE4-ProofOfConcept/README.md

 Building Escape is a proof of concept/ Demo game made in the UE4.
 The assets are from the UE4 Market Place.
 You can run the game by launching the executable.
-This is more of a Tetch Demo than a fully fledge game , as you can escape the room simply by going on the Statue alter , or by moving the statue from one to another.
+This is more of a Tech Demo than a fully fledge game , as you can escape the room simply by going on the Statue alter , or by moving the statue from one to another.

 The goal of this game is to escape the room , by grabbing and moving objects.
 Press right click to grab objects.

 The game has :
 -Physics of object
 -Grabbing of Object-> Ray Casting
 -Use of collision volume and trigger volumes
 -Physics Based collision : ie the door will only open if an Object heavy enough is put on the pressure plate.